Interior Design Inspirations from India

 Although strong color is not appropriate for every setting or space, it’s worth noting that it can change the energy in the room, adding an exciting touch of drama and confidence.
 Here, we see a loft painted in orange, saffron, black, cream and brown.

-Subscribe to get more valuable information and tips on designing your space.
+Subscribe to our newsletter to get more valuable information and tips on designing your space.